 Where can I get help with my resume and interview skills?

-Your college career advisors can assist you with just these skills.
+Your college Career Advisors can assist you with just these skills.
 Peer resume reviews are also offered through central Career Services.
-Get started on your career.
+Learn more at Your Future.

 How many hours per week should I work?

-In general, students who are enrolled full time will work 10 to 15 hours per week.
+Every student’s financial situation is different.
+In general, students who are enrolled full-time will work 10 to 15 hours per week.
 Talk with your academic advisor about your schedule and time management strategies to determine what’s best for you.

 What is work-study?

-Work-study is a form of need-based federal financial aid that has unique eligibility requirements, which include—you guessed it—completing the FAFSA.
+Work-study is a form of need-based federal financial aid.